boazbk/tcs/lec_26_quantum_computing.md

 > # {.remark title="Uniformity" #uniformity}
 Just like NAND, QNAND is a _non uniform_ model of computation, where we consider a different program for every input step.
 One can define quantum Turing machines or QNAND++ programs to capture the notion of _uniform_ quantum computation where a single algorithm is specified for all input lengths.
+The quantum analog of $\mathbf{P}$, known as $\mathbf{BQP}$ is defined using such notions.
 However, for the sake of simplicity, we omit the discussion of those models in this lecture.
+However, all of the discussion in this section holds equally well for the uniform and non-uniform models.

 ### Analyzing QNAND execution